Citi ThankYou Points: How to Earn, Redeem, and Maximize Them

 As you can see from the list above, you should always try to get at least 1 cent/point when redeeming your ThankYou rewards.
 Anything less just isn’t worth it!

-While the Citi Premier currently gets an elevated redemption rate of 1.25 cents/point for airfare at the Travel Center, that benefit will disappear on April 10, 2021.
-From that point forward, the Premier’s Travel Center redemptions will be at 1 cent/point, just like all the other cards.
+The Citi Premier formerly got an elevated redemption rate of 1.25 cents/point for airfare at the Travel Center, but that benefit was removed in April 2021.

 Though redeeming your points for gift cards or flights at thankyou.com will nab you the rewards industry standard of 1 cent/point, there’s another way to make your ThankYou points really shine: transferring them directly to one of Citi’s many airline partners — a strategy that is, for the most part, only available to Premier and Prestige cardholders.